 This G-code moves the programmed axes while looking for a signal from the probe (skip signal).
-The specified move is started and continues until the position is reached or the probe receives a skip signal.
-If the probe receives a skip signal during the G31 move, the control beeps and the skip signal position is recorded to macro variables.
+The specified move is started and continues until the position is reached or the probe receives a skip signal during the G31 move, the control beeps and the skip signal position is recorded to macro variables.
 The program then executes the next line of code.
 If the probe does not receive a skip signal during the G31 move, the control does not beep, the skip signal position is recorded at the end of the programmed move, and the program continues.